rackerlabs/rackspace-how-to/content/cloud-servers/troubleshoot-a-downed-linux-cloud-server.md

 ### Check the console of the downed cloud server

-Use the following steps the check the down server's console:
+Use the following steps the check the downed server's console:

 1. Connect to your cloud server and check the console.
 For steps on how to connect to the cloud server, see [Connect to a cloud server](/how-to/connect-to-a-cloud-server).